Veluthil/Veluthil/README.md

 - AWS
 - Git

-I want to dive into DevOps and AI topics in the near future too.
+I plan to dive into DevOps and AI topics in the near future too.

 ---